sfigg/commercialization-public/design/device-experiences/OEM-security-considerations.md

 Hardware-based security features, also called virtualization-based security or VBS, provides isolation of secure kernel from normal operating system.
 Vulnerabilities and Zero-Day attacks in the operating system cannot be exploited because of this isolation.

 **OEMs:** For more information about VBS hardware requirements, see [Virtualization Based Security (VBS) hardware requirements](OEM-VBS.md).

-## Windows 10 S

-Windows 10 S is a specific configuration of Windows 10 Pro that offers a familiar, productive Windows experience that’s streamlined for security and performance.
-By exclusively using apps in the Microsoft Store and ensuring that you browse safely with Microsoft Edge, Windows 10 S keeps you running fast and secure day in and day out.
-The same technology that makes Windows 10 S secure also creates some differences when creating software images for Windows 10 devices.

-**OEMs:** For more information about Windows 10 S, see [Windows 10 S manufacturing overview](https://docs.microsoft.com/windows-hardware/manufacture/desktop/windows-10-s-overview).

 ## Windows Defender Application Guard